pytroll/pyorbital/doc/source/index.rst

     >>> tle.inclination
     99.043499999999995

-If no path is given pyorbital tries to read the earth observation TLE-files from celestrak.com
+If no path is provided pyorbital first tries to read any local tle files in the directory given by the environment variable TLES.
+If this environment is not set Pyorbital will try get the earth observation TLE-files over the internet from celestrak.com.
+Please observe, that it is only in the sace that no specific tle file is provided or if the TLES environment variable is not set that TLE fetch over the internet is attempted.

 TLE download and database
 ~~~~~~~~~~~~~~~~~~~~~~~~~